Queensland Pioneer Steam Railway: Carriages

 Most day time trips use the Co-ops timber set, built between 1885 and 1950 this set of well appointed coaches offer a cross section of rail travel in Queensland in the 1950s ranging from the oldest operating side door coach in Queensland (Van 110), to the last operating "Prison Van" in Australia, right through to a Kuranda Parlour coach.

 "The Queensland Pioneer" Dinner Trains feature former Sunlander, Mid and Westlander coaches completed in 1954.
 These carriages showed a style and opulence in Queensland Rail travel that has never quite been matched on general intercity travel.

 Special & Notable Events

 Troop Train

 Annually Queensland Pioneer Steam Railway holds a Troop Train.
 These recreations of the World War 1 and 2 military operations that operated across Australia during hostilities feature re-enactors, returned service vets, multiple military and war department vehicles as well as period dance and music.

 Murder Mystery Trains

-Murder Mystery Trains have become a staple feature of the QPSR calendar and generally form part of Dinner TraTin Experiences and see passengers trying to work out "who dun it".
+Murder Mystery Trains have become a staple feature of the QPSR calendar and generally form part of Dinner Train Experiences and see passengers trying to work out "who dun it".

 The Train Tea Society

-In May 2016, QPSR and the Flowers Theatre company broke new ground in hosting the play "Train Tea Society" at the Swanbank Station as part of the Anywhere Theatre Festival - which had been converted to theatre seating for the event.
+In May 2016, QPSR and the Flowers Theatre company broke new ground in hosting the play "Train Tea Society" at the Swanbank Station as part of the Anywhere Theatre Festival – which had been converted to theatre seating for the event.